refpages/materialsref/README.md

 ### Installing required programs

 Download <a href="https://github.com/apps/desktop">GitHub Desktop</a>.
-Once installed, login using the GitHub account with which you have collaborator access to the bioeref repository.
-Once logged in clone the bioeref repository.
+Once installed, login using the GitHub account with which you have collaborator access to the materialsref repository.
+Once logged in clone the materialsref repository.

 Download <a href="https://nodejs.org/en/download/prebuilt-installer">NodeJS</a>.
 By default, the installer should also install Node Package Manager/NPM, but double check that is the case.